rymaju/ryanjung.dev-old-/posts/everything-you-needed-to-learn-in-fundies.md

 tags:
 ---

-I often hear people I know how are taking or have taken fundies complaining about how impractical it is: "Racket is dumb", "Why aren't we starting with ArrayLists", "fundies is a weed out class" etc.
+I often hear people I know how are taking or have taken fundies complaining about how impractical it is: "Racket is dumb", "Why aren't we starting with ArrayLists", "Fundies is a weed out class" etc.

 I actually disagree with that mentality since it sort of misses the point of what fundies _is_.
-You could have looked up a 3 hour tutorial of how to use Python in YouTube for free, but a college level intro to CS sequence should teach you how to **think** in a way that is most conducive to writing well designed code and tackling difficult problems.
+You could have looked up a 3 hour tutorial of how to use Python on YouTube for free, but a college level intro to CS sequence should teach you how to **think** in a way that is most conducive to writing well designed code and tackling difficult problems.

-There's a lot of things so buckle up.
-I hate long blog posts so for each of these points I'm going to explain why I think each is cool/important.

-## Table of Contents

-Fundies 1:

-- Thinking in Contracts
-- The ability to articulate the purpose of functions
-- Test driven development
-- Recursion
-- Accumulators
-- Graphs
-- Lambdas (anonymous functions)
-- Functional goodness

-Fundies 2:

-- Class hierarchies and organization
-- Single responsibility (Double dispatch)
-- Polymorphism
-- Avoiding field of field hell
-- The expression problem
-- The problem with equality
-- The problem with immutability
-- Pandora\'s Box\<T> (The problem with mutation)
-- Big O

----

 ## Fundies 1

 ### Thinking in Contracts

 When I was a fundies 1 TA I would often ask confused students about what their function takes in and what it outputs.
-In ISL which only supports pure functions, it will almost always be true that your output consists of your input in some fashion.
+In ISL, which only supports pure functions, it will almost always be true that your output consists of your input in some fashion.
 Being able to quickly recognize the shape of your input (and invariants/restrictions on that input) is a very useful tool in real life.

 Here's an example: I currently work at a large financial company for a co-op and I was tasked to maintain a piece of code a previous co-op had written in Python.
 Here is a very slightly exaggerated snippet that I, someone with no knowledge of the code, had to understand and maintain.